 At Hockey Alberta, our Vision is “Hockey for Life.”
 As the parent of a player within the minor hockey system in Alberta, there is a lifetime of opportunity for you and your child(ren) to stay involved in our great sport for many years.
 Regardless of the age of your child, there is a level of hockey where s/he can play, and enjoy the benefits of being a hockey participant.

 The following section provides an overview of the amateur hockey structure, starting with our youngest players at the Intro to Hockey level, and progressing to student/athlete opportunities and senior hockey outlining how your child can continue playing hockey right into adulthood.

-Young players typically enter the game between the ages of 5-8 years through learn-to-skate and learn-to-play programs, or in the INTRO TO HOCKEY (Initiation and Novice divisions) stream.
+Young players typically enter the game between the ages of 5-8 years through learn-to-skate and learn-to-play programs, or in the Intro to Hockey (U7 and U9 divisions) stream.
 Regardless of what type of program where a player starts hockey, the emphasis should be on constant activity, fun and skill development.

 Local minor hockey associations, which are the heartbeat of hockey in each community, build on the foundation established by Hockey Alberta.
 More than 180 minor hockey associations (MHAs) across the province are members of Hockey Alberta and, as the governing body, Hockey Alberta supports those associations by providing service, tools and resources to help them excel.

 MHAs pour heart, soul, time and resources into creating a great hockey experience for youth players and their parents.
 Volunteers are the backbone of these associations, administering day-to-day functions of registration, fundraising, scheduling and overall program management.
 They are at your service, donating time, energy and talent for the love of the game and community.
 They are your first point of contact for any questions or concerns.